dipan29/One-Page-Portfolio/Readme.md

 # Quick Setup

 1. Install Ruby Devkit.
 [Click here](https://rubyinstaller.org/downloads/)
-2. Install Jekyll: type `gem install jekyll bundler` in your terminal
+2. Install Jekyll: run `gem install jekyll bundler` in your terminal
-3. Fork this repository and clone your fork
+3. Fork this repository and clone your fork in your system.
 4. Edit `_config.yml` to personalize your site

 # Settings